Excursion-ConsHein/research-project-page-template/README.md

 }
 ```

-#### 2.3 Main Content Configuration
+#### 4.3 Main Content Configuration

-Edit the `configs/main.json` file.
+Edit the `configs/main.json` file,

-This document supports stacking and splicing of multiple content modules, so you can fully unleash your creativity to combine a showcase page that meets your project needs.
+This document supports stacking and splicing of multiple content modules, so you can fully unleash your creative ability to combine a showcase page that meets your project needs.

-Each object in the JSON corresponds to a module, and the module type is determined by the key in the object.
-Braces correspond to a container, and containers are displayed alternately with white/light gray colors.
+Each object in the json corresponds to a module, and the module type is determined by the key in the object.
+Braces correspond to a container, and containers are displayed alternately through white/light gray.
 Each container can contain multiple modules.

-This template strictly follows the order in the JSON for display, truly achieving what you see is what you get.
+This template strictly follows the order in the json for display, truly achieving what you see is what you get.

 Each module's configuration items have their specific meanings.
 Here are the detailed configuration items for each supported module:

 - Video module, including video file path (videoSrc, videoLink, etc.), video description (description)
 - Image-text module, including image path (image), title (title), content description (content)
 - BibTeX citation module, including citation content (bibtex)
-- Button interaction module, triggered by button, including button name (button_name), and all other module configuration items mentioned above
+- Button interaction module, triggered by button, including button name (button_name), and all other module configuration items above

 Note: If there are multiple modules of the same type, you can distinguish them by {module}_{number} to prevent conflicts.
 Currently supported multi-module types are: description, image, title, content, button